April Events in Norfolk

 rapeseed field in bloom near Horsey in Norfolk in April

 In Norfolk, spring starts to gain momentum in April with more flowers and leaves starting to come back on the trees.
-Tourism in the area is just starting to pick up so it’s definitely still possible to avoid the summer crowds.
-In this post, we will share the best events in Norfolk in April 2023.
+Tourism in the area is just starting to pick up but it’s definitely still possible to avoid the summer crowds.
+In this post, we will share the best events in Norfolk in April 2026.

 Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 Please see disclosure for more information.